Plan the Plan Sessions: A Route to Meaningful Change

 • Business Drivers & Priorities – Align improvement initiatives with strategic objectives.

-Designing the Plan the Plan Agenda
+Setting the Plan the Plan Agenda

 • What hidden losses should be targeted?